-As is the case elsewhere in the U.S., you and the company share the cost of your medical coverage.
-In most cases, you pay your share of premiums with pre-tax dollars through payroll deduction.
+As is the case elsewhere in the U.S., you pay the cost of premiums with pre-tax dollars through payroll deduction.
 However, there are tax consequences if you purchase coverage for a:

 - Registered civil union partner who does not meet the Internal Revenue Service (IRS) definition of a dependent, or - Child of a registered civil union partner whom you have not adopted.